-Wisdom teeth can also work as natural space fillers.
+Wisdom teeth can also work as natural space fillers according to this expert dentist in Leominster MA.
 Over a certain time, teeth are prone to shift and form gaps in the dental alignment, mostly as we age.
 One of the benefits of keeping wisdom teeth is that it can block attached teeth from moving into these spaces, conserving the total alignment of the teeth and balancing a proper bite.

 Protecting Dental Systemic Health

 Current studies have shown a potential relation between oral health and systemic health.
 Protecting wisdom teeth might assist a healthier oral microbiome, which acts in a crucial role in keeping the immune system and taking down the risk of systemic health issues.
 By keeping a diverse and proper oral microbiome, wisdom teeth could mischievously help to better physical health.